avito-tech/Mixbox/README.md

 ## Copypasted code

 This library includes some code copypasted from other libraries.
-Sometimes it is a single file, some times it is because we need conditional compilation built in in sources to prevent linking the code in release builds.
+Sometimes it is a single file, some times it is because we need conditional compilation built in sources to prevent linking the code in release builds (`MIXBOX_ENABLE_IN_APP_SERVICES` flag).

 - **EarlGrey** (every source file that used `EarlGrey` contains `EarlGrey` substring somewhere).
 [License is here (Apache)](Docs/EarlGreyLicense/LICENSE).
 It is visibility checker, setting up accessibility, etc. **Original repo:** <https://github.com/google/EarlGrey>
 - [**AnyCodable**](Frameworks/AnyCodable). `#if` clauses were added. **Original repo:** <https://github.com/Flight-School/AnyCodable>